 2. Any medication to be administered during school hours must be kept in the health office.
 This medication will be kept in a special locked cabinet.
-This includes cough drops or lozenges, or any
+This includes cough drops or lozenges, or any over-the-counter medications.

-Changes in times or dosage of medication must be confirmed by the physician in writing.
+3. Changes in times or dosage of medication must be confirmed by the physician in writing.

-- Students may not self-medicate, including cough drops.
+Students may not self-medicate, including cough drops.

 Students may not be in possession of any prescription or over-the-counter medication.